Using a known or anonymous sperm donor: key considerations

 Psychological and Emotional Effects Of Using A Sperm Donor

 Seeing a psychologist is a very important part of the process.
-Madeleine Katz, PsyD., whose expertise is in reproductive health, fertility, LGBTQIA+, and choice parenting recommends you see a psychologist early in the process.
+Madeleine Katz, PsyD., whose expertise is in reproductive health, fertility, LGBTQ+, and choice parenting recommends you see a psychologist early in the process.
 It can be really overwhelming, so talking with a psychologist can help make the process less scary or traumatic.
 It’s important to understand the choices you make and how this could impact the child that you’re bringing into the world.

 Dr. Katz also emphasizes the importance of understanding how donor-conceived children feel and perceive their origins.
 If you are using a known sperm donor, there’s the current relationship you have with them to consider.
 Will you continue to have a relationship and will your child have a relationship with them?
 It is important to discuss these concerns with a psychologist, focusing on expectations and the relationship between the intended parent(s), donor, and child.
 While the clinic will give you a list of recommended psychologists, it’s important to choose one who you feel most comfortable with.
 The psychologist should be a member of the American Society for Reproductive Medicine (ASRM), the standard for best practices regarding legal, psychological, and reproductive medicine.